-Finally, we note that the results presented in Figure 3 are both qualitatively and quantitatively similar to the left panels of Figures 1 and 6.
-The difference between figures is that in Figures 1 and 6 we simulated artificial regressors following a simple AR(1) or MA(1) process.
-Our theoretical results are quite agnostic about the time series properties of the regressors, specifically, we make no assumptions about stationarity or origin of the regressors.
-The data generating processes underlying Figure 3 mimics the time series behavior and feedback size/direction of a 'typical' macroeconomic application to the best of our ability.
+Finally, we note that the results presented in Figure 2 are both qualitatively and quantitatively similar to the left panels of Figure 1.
+Our theoretical results are relatively agnostic about the time series properties of the regressors.
+Specifically, we make no assumptions about stationarity or origin of the regressors.
+Within the framework allowed for in Assumption 1, the data-generating processes underlying Figure 2 mimic the time series behavior and feedback size/direction of a 'typical' macroeconomic application.